img

 In fact, around twelve percent of all users in a survey had one of these two security pins.
 For this reason, mobile app developers must encourage device owners to use slightly more complex pins that are tougher to crack.
 After all, there are 9,998 more combinations to try!

+Android app security checklist also includes this.
 The latest range of even budget smartphones now contains biometric scanning devices.
-Biometric devices such as fingerprint scans or facial recognition are nearly impossible to crack or bypass.
+Moreover, biometric devices such as fingerprint scans or facial recognition are nearly impossible to crack or bypass.
 They are incredibly secure and require minimal effort.
 Developers must make a point of including biometric security wherever possible.

-Another essential security option is multi-factor authentication.
-This means two or three steps are added to deploy multiple levels of security.
-Multi-factor authentication can be a combination of pins, passwords, biometric verification, security questions, calls, and messages.
+Another essential security option is multi-factor authentication. iOS app security checklist should have this option.
+This means you can add two or three steps to deploy multiple levels of security.
+Hence, multi-factor authentication can be a combination of pins, passwords, biometric verification, security questions, calls, and messages.

 Protection Against Device Theft:

-GPS location tracking has made it possible to locate your device as long as it is connecting to IoT mobile or wi-fi network.
+GPS location tracking makes it possible to locate your device as long as you connect it to IoT mobile or wi-fi network.
+Google apps security checklist must have protection for theft too.

 The best outcome of device theft is relocating it, as it gives the user access to their device, protecting them from monetary loss.
 It can also help locate the criminal who has stolen the device.